 Scoring above the 170 mark on the LSAT takes considerable effort.
 You’ll need not only a firm grasp of what is on the LSAT but a good LSAT study schedule and plenty of practice to master the LSAT’s question types.

-If you’re struggling to improve your LSAT score on practice tests, there are essential LSAT reading comprehension strategies you can use to improve your skills, or you can hire an LSAT tutor to help you pinpoint what your weaknesses are and how to overcome them.
+If you’re struggling to improve your LSAT score on practice tests, there are essential LSAT reading comprehension strategies you can use to improve your skills, or you can hire an LSAT prep service to help you pinpoint what your weaknesses are and how to overcome them.
 To test yourself, try some LSAT practice questions!

 #3 Invest in the Best Experiences